nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 	virtual void logTransaction() const; // how to log transactions of this type ...
 };
 ```

-When the code `BuyTransaction b;` is executed, a BuyTransaction constructor will be called, but first, a Transaction constructor must be called.
+When the code `BuyTransaction b;` is executed, a `BuyTransaction` constructor will be called, but first, a `Transaction` constructor must be called.
 Base class parts of derived class objects are constructed before derived class parts are.
-The last line of the Transaction constructor calls the virtual function logTransaction.
+The last line of the `Transaction` constructor calls the virtual function `logTransaction`.

-The version of logTransaction that's called is the one in Transaction, not the one in BuyTransaction — even though the type of object being created is BuyTransaction.
+The version of `logTransaction` that's called is the one in `Transaction`, not the one in `BuyTransaction` — even though the type of object being created is `BuyTransaction`.

 There's a good reason for this seemingly counterintuitive behavior.
-Because base class constructors execute before derived class constructors, derived
+Because **<font color='red'>base class constructors execute before derived class constructors, derived
-class data members have not been initialized when base class constructors run.
-If virtual functions called during base class construction went down to
-derived classes, the derived class functions would almost certainly refer to local data members, but those data members would not yet have been initialized.
+class data members have not been initialized when base class constructors run.</font>** If virtual functions called during base class construction went down to derived classes, the derived class functions would almost certainly refer to local data members, but those data members would not yet have been initialized.

+It's actually more fundamental than that. **<font color='red'>During base class construction of a derived class object, the type of the object is that of the base class.</font>** Not only do virtual functions resolve to the base class, but the parts of the language using runtime type information (e.g., `dynamic_cast` and `typeid`)
+treat the object as a base class type.

 The same reasoning applies during destruction.
 Once a derived class destructor has run, the object's derived class data members assume undefined
-values, so C++ treats them as if they no longer exist.
-Upon entry to the base class destructor, the object becomes a base class.
+values, so C++ treats them as if they no longer exist. **<font color='red'>Upon entry to the base class destructor, the object becomes a base class object, and all parts of C++
+— virtual functions, `dynamic_casts`, etc., — treat it that way.</font>**

-### how to ensure that the proper version of logTransaction is called each time an object in the Transaction hierarchy is created
+### 9.1 How to ensure that the proper version of `logTransaction` is called each time an object in the Transaction hierarchy is created

-Turn logTransaction into a non-virtual function in Transaction, then require that derived class constructors pass the necessary log information to the
+Turn `logTransaction` into a non-virtual function in `Transaction`, then require that derived class constructors pass the necessary log information to the
-Transaction constructor.
-Having derived classes pass necessary construction information up to base class constructors.
+`Transaction` constructor.
+That function can then safely call the non-virtual `logTransaction`.

 ```c++
 class Transaction {